Girish-3306/Olympics-History-Analysis/README.md

-# SQL Project on Olympics History
+# SQL Project on Olympics History.

 This project provides insights into the data about the Olympic history spanning 120 years from 1896 to 2016.